WIP: Add Texture coordinate render tests #11

 I have attached a example image generated with texture_coordinate_window.blend

 I feel like the render tests need more tests specifically for the texture coordinate node.
 So I've started this PR to get that going.
-At the moment there is only one file (The `Window` output), and this is for two reasons: - I want to go through a review process and modify the file with feedback provided by the review before making the other test files. - The `Window` output is the most important to get a test made for it.
+At the moment there is only one file (The `Window` output), and this is for two reasons: - I want to go through a review process and modify the file with feedback provided by the review before making the other test files (All the other outputs of the Texture Coordinate node). - The `Window` output is the most important to get a test made for it.
 Because it was requested by Clément (on the old Blender chat), it's currently broken in [OptiX OSL](https://projects.blender.org/blender/blender/issues/126371), and was broken [oneAPI in the past](https://projects.blender.org/blender/blender/issues/118713), and there is currently only one test for it, and it's "frequently" disable as it's part of a denoising test.
-General things I wanted to note and get feedback on. - The current file contains these features: - A room.
+General things I wanted to note and get feedback on. - The current file contains these features: - A mesh room.
 Nothing special about it. - A scaled and rotated object.
 (More important for some of the other output types) - A instanced scaled and rotated object.
 (More important for some of the other output types) - A point cloud object. - A hair curve (with a large radius and end caps out of view to reduce differences between backends). - A glossy sphere so objects can be viewed from alternative directions.
 Also useful for the `Window` output to see what happens for non-camera rays. - A visible world background. - There are currently a few configurations missing.
 The examples I can think of at the moment are: - Using the `From Instancer` option on the Texture Coordinate node. - Using the `Object` option on the Texture Coordinate node. - Testing lights with these options.
 How important do you think it is to try and include tests for these missing configurations?
-Should I try and merge them into a "main" test or create separate test files?
-One other question I had was should I just display the output of the Texture Coordinate node directly to the camera, making it easier to see when something's wrong, or do something like what I've done now (connect the output up to some other node)?
+Should I try and merge them into a single file or create separate test files?
+One other question I had was should I just display the output of the Texture Coordinate node directly to the camera, making it easier to see when something's wrong, or do something like what I've done now (connect the output to a texture node)?
 I have attached a example image generated with `texture_coordinate_window.blend`

 Alaska requested review from Sergey Sharybin 2024-09-03 16:40:51 +02:00